-The Board is currently comprised of six directors, four of whom are independent directors.
+The Board is currently comprised of six directors, the majority of whom are independent directors.
 The following are the Corporation's independent directors: Ronald Dewhurst, Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
-The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation, CEO of SRLC, a wholly-owned subsidiary of the Corporation, and CEO of Sprott Consulting GP Inc., the general partner of SCLP and a wholly-owned subsidiary of the Corporation); and Arthur Richards Rule IV (who is President and CEO of Sprott US, a wholly-owned subsidiary of the Corporation).
+The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation; CEO, Managing Director and a director of SRLC, a wholly-owned subsidiary of the Corporation; CEO of Sprott Consulting GP Inc., a wholly-owned subsidiary of the Corporation; and President and a director of SCLP, a wholly-owned subsidiary of the Corporation); and Arthur Richards Rule IV (who is President and CEO of Sprott US, a wholly-owned subsidiary of the Corporation, co-Portfolio Manager of the RCIC limited partnerships and advisor on some of SAM USA's investment platforms).

 As noted above, the Chair of the Board is Jack C. Lee, an independent director who has served on the Board since March 10, 2008.
 The Chair of the Board is responsible for overseeing the performance by the Board of its duties, communicating periodically with committee chairs regarding the activities of their respective committees, and ensuring the Board functions in a cohesive manner and providing the leadership essential to achieve this.
+As Mr. Lee will not stand for re-election at the Meeting, it is anticipated that Mr. Dewhurst will be appointed Chair of the Board if he is elected as a director.